BACK

 FIRST STEPS

-The first step was to analyze the company's ecosystem, a firm in the tourism sector that had previously developed its products in isolation through external teams.
-This led to a critical need to unify components to ensure both consistency and technical scalability.
+The first step was to analyze the company's ecosystem, a tourism business that had been developing its products in isolation through external teams.
+This fragmentation created the need to unify components in order to ensure visual consistency and technical scalability.

-To address this challenge, I proposed starting with a UI inventory, collecting and documenting all existing components and design patterns.
-This process provided a clear overview of the products' current state, helped identify inconsistencies, and established the solid foundation required to build the system.
+To tackle this challenge, I proposed starting with a UI inventory, collecting and documenting all existing components and design patterns.
+This process provided a clear picture of the products' current state, helped identify inconsistencies, and laid the solid foundation needed to build the system.

-The first step was to analyze the company's ecosystem, a firm in the tourism sector that had previously developed its products in isolation through external teams.
-This led to a critical need to unify components to ensure both consistency and technical scalability.
+The first step was to analyze the company's ecosystem, a tourism business that had been developing its products in isolation through external teams.
+This fragmentation created the need to unify components in order to ensure visual consistency and technical scalability.

-To address this challenge, I proposed starting with a UI inventory, collecting and documenting all existing components and design patterns.
-This process provided a clear overview of the products' current state, helped identify inconsistencies, and established the solid foundation required to build the system.
+To tackle this challenge, I proposed starting with a UI inventory, collecting and documenting all existing components and design patterns.
+This process provided a clear picture of the products' current state, helped identify inconsistencies, and laid the solid foundation needed to build the system.

 THE CORE CHALLENGE: TWO BRANDS, ONE FOUNDATION